5 - Key management

-Each cryptographic key type that is defined and used for specific use-case should have complete description of its lifecycle.
-Each lifecycle phase has proper description of process and is backed up with the procedure that is executed when needed.
+Each cryptographic key type that is defined and used for specific use-case should have a complete description of its lifecycle.
+Each lifecycle phase has a proper description of the process and is backed up with the procedure that is executed when needed.

-The key can have various lifecycle phases, such as generation, registration, initialization, distribution, loading, storage, archiving, backup, recovery, revocation, removal, destruction, or other applicable for the key.
+The key can have various lifecycle phases, such as generation, registration, initialization, distribution, loading, storage, archiving, backup, recovery, revocation, removal, destruction, or others applicable for the key.